collinmurch/hqpwner/README.md

 # hqpwner

-A python script to both parse and analyze out trivia questions from the game "HQ Trivia".
+A python script to both parse and analyze trivia questions from the game "HQ Trivia".

 *Only MacOS is currently supported.*